BloodRedTape/clock/README.md

-# Simple to use clock wrapper
+# Simple to use std::chrono wrapper
 ### Simple example
 ```c++